ankschoubey/old-blog/_posts/2021-04-22-applied-info.md

 Aspects from one discipline apply to other.
 Learn something random and you'll find you apply the same principle in other field.

-It seens better to learn by categorizing.
+It see,s better to learn by categorizing.
 Like: A music instrument, a physical activity, a social activity, etc.

 ### Mental Models and Heuristics.

-These can help you find out more infomation about a topic faster by making good guesses.
+These can help you find out more information about a topic faster by making good guesses.

 Some of my favorite mental models are:
 - Inversion (Most Useful)